SaihajGulati/hw3/README.md

-For Parts 1 and 2, compile my llrec and tester with
+For Parts 1 and 2, compile my llrec and tester by cd into hw3 and then with
 ```
 make
 ```